 Bacon wrapped smokies are a classic appetizer for good reason – they’re hearty, fun to eat and totally delicious!
 My version uses a sweet and savory spice rub to really take the flavors to the next level.

-Wrapping appetizers in bacon is always a hit at parties.
+Wrapping appetizers in bacon is always a hit at parties or on game day.
 If you want more ways to use bacon you have to try my bacon wrapped pickles, bacon wrapped dates and bacon wrapped jalapeno poppers!
+You can also check out my favorite game day recipes!

-This recipe is made with little smokies sausages, bacon, brown sugar, garlic powder, onion powder, pepper and parsley.
+This bacon wrapped smokies recipe is made with little smokies sausages, bacon, brown sugar, garlic powder, onion powder, black pepper and parsley.

-Start by cutting your bacon slices into thirds.
-Wrap each piece of bacon around a little smokie, and roll it in brown sugar and spices.
+To make bacon wrapped smokies, start by cutting your bacon slices into thirds.
+Wrap each strip of bacon around a little smokie.
+In a small bowl stir together brown sugar, garlic powder, onion power and pepper.
+Roll the bacon wrapped sausages it the brown sugar mixture.
 Secure the bacon to the sausages by using toothpicks.
 Bake the smokies until the bacon is crispy.
+Turn them over and bake the other side.
 Add a sprinkle of parsley, then serve and enjoy.

 Step by step process shots showing how to make bacon wrapped smokies.